getditto/safer_ffi/guide/src/callbacks/fn_pointers.md

     </span>

-    This is why all function pointers involved in FFI need to be `extern "C"`.
-    Forgetting to annotate it results in code that triggers _Undefined Behavior_ (and
+    This is why all function pointers involved in FFI need to be `extern`-annotated.
+Forgetting it results in code that triggers _Undefined Behavior_ (and
     [traditional FFI fails to guard against it][traditional-ffi-limits])⚠️